-At the end of the data conditioning effort, a single set of input and output data is generated for each well.
+Following the data conditioning effort, a single set of input and output data is generated for each well.
 This set of data is ready to be used either in model training or simulation against an existing model.

 4. Building the model(s)